ibm-cloud-docs/vpc/bs_snapshots_faqs.md

 # FAQ for {{site.data.keyword.block_storage_is_short}} snapshots
 {: #snapshots-vpc-faqs}

-The following questions often arise about the {{site.data.keyword.block_storage_is_short}} snapshots offering.
-If you have other questions you'd like to see answered here, provide feedback by using the **Open doc issue** or **Edit topic** links at the end of the topic.
+Get answers about {{site.data.keyword.block_storage_is_short}} snapshots, including backup snapshots, consistency groups, fast restore, cross-regional copies, and restoring volumes.
 {: shortdesc}

+If you have other questions you'd like to see answered here, provide feedback by using the **Open doc issue** or **Edit topic** links.
+{: tip}

 ## What is a snapshot?
 {: faq}